trbehera/docs/docs/fdo/fdo-client-sdk-porting-guide.md

 1. **Crypto**: Implementation of Cryptographic requirements of Ownership Transfer Protocol.
 This also abstracts the “Platform” specific crypto methods from the “Library”.
 So, the crypto implementation is divided into:

-    * Library: specific implementation: There is no impact of adding new platform
+    * Library specific implementation: There is no impact of adding new platform
-    * Platform: Specific implementation: The impact of adding new platform is detailed in Crypto Subsystem API section below.
+    * Platform specific implementation: The impact of adding new platform is detailed in Crypto Subsystem API section below.

 2. **Network**: Implementation of Networking.
 This abstracts the “Platform” specific networking functionality from “Library”.
 The impact of adding new platform is detailed in the Network Subsystem API section below.
 3. **Storage**: Implementation of Secure Storage.
 This abstracts the “Platform” specific storage methods from “Library”.
 The impact of adding new platform is detailed in the Storage Subsystem API section below.